peoii/SimpliPage/README.md

-JamieHarrell.com
+SimplíPage
 ================
-Developed by Jamie Harrell <jamie@jamieharrell.com>.
+SimplíPage - A Personal landing page template Developed and Copyright (C) 2012 by Jamie Harrell <jamie@jamieharrell.com>.

 This source is simply used to power my vCard website located at JamieHarrell.com.
 You may use the